United Kingdom of Great Britain and Ireland: Reformers

 Jeremy Bentham (1748–1832) was an intellectual who focused on reforming English law.
 He was a leading promoter of utilitarianism as a working philosophy of action.
 The "greatest happiness principle", or the principle of utility, forms the cornerstone of Bentham's thought.
 By "happiness", he understood a predominance of "pleasure" over "pain".
 He is best known for his inspiration of the radical forces, helping them define those reforms that were most urgently needed and how they could be implemented.
 His intellectual leadership helped achieve many of the key legal, political, economic and social reforms of the 1830s and 1840s.
-He especially influenced the reform of education, prisons, poor laws, legal procedures and Parliamentary representation.
+He especially influenced the reform of education, prisons, poor laws, legal procedures and parliamentary representation.

 John Bright (1811–1889) built on his middle-class Quaker heritage and his collaboration with Richard Cobden to promote all varieties of humanitarian and parliamentary reform.
 They started with a successful campaign against the Corn Laws.
 These were tariffs on imported food that kept up the price of grain to placate Tory landowners.
 The major factor in the cost of living was the price of food, and the Corn Laws kept the price high.
-Bright was a powerful speaker, which boosted him to election to parliament in 1843.
+Bright was a powerful speaker, which boosted him to election to Parliament in 1843.
 His radical program included extension of the suffrage, land reform and reduction of taxation.
 He opposed factory reforms, labour unions and controls on hours For workers, women and children, arguing that government intervention in economic life was always mistaken.
 He opposed wars and imperialism.
 His unremitting hostility to the Crimean war led to his defeat for reelection in 1857.
 He was soon reelected from Birmingham, leading a national campaign for parliamentary reform to enlarge the suffrage to reach the working man.
 He was intensely moralistic and distrusted the integrity of his opponents.
 He loathed the aristocracy that continued to rule Britain.
 He held a few minor cabinet positions, but his reputation rests on his organising skills and his rhetorical leadership for reform.

 One historian summarised Bright's achievements:

-John Bright was the greatest of all parliamentary orators.
-He had many political successes.
-Along with Richard Cobden, he conducted the campaign which led to the repeal of the Corn Laws.
-He did more than any other man to prevent the intervention of this country (Britain) on the side of the South during the American Civil War, and he headed the reform agitation in 1867 which brought the industrial working class within the pale of the constitution.
-It was Bright who made possible the Liberal party of Gladstone, Asquith and Lloyd George, and the alliance between middle-class idealism and trade unionism, which he promoted, still lives in the present-day Labour Party.